COVID-19: Poor countries refuse 100 million doses of vaccine close to expiry date

 “The majority of the refusals were for the expiry date,” she said.

-She explained that these countries needed doses that could be stored long enough in order to be able to better plan vaccination campaigns and to be able to immunize “populations living in hard-to-reach areas and in fragile contexts”.
+She explained that these countries needed doses that might be stored long enough in order to be able to better plan vaccination campaigns and to be able to immunize “populations living in hard-to-reach areas and in fragile contexts”.

 In October and November, 15 million doses donated by the European Union were refused by poor countries, 75% of which were AstraZeneca vaccines whose shelf life – once the vaccines reached their destination – was less than ten weeks.